BhuvaneshHingal/HELLO-WORLD/README.md

   git clone https://github.com/yourGitHubUsername/HELLO-WORLD.git
 ```

 - switch to the cloned folder.
-This can be done with Gitbash or the integrated terminal in the VSCode editor
+This can be done with Git Bash or the integrated terminal in the VSCode editor

 ```
   cd HELLO-WORLD